What ignited the deadly California wildfires? Investigators consider an array of possibilities

 Utilities are required to report to the California Public Utilities Commission when they know of “electric incidents potentially associated with a wildfire,” Terrie Prosper, the commission's communications director, said via email.
 CPUC staff then investigate to see if there were violations of state law.

 The 2017 Thomas Fire, one of the largest fires in state history, was sparked by Southern California Edison power lines that came into contact during high wind, investigators determined.
-The blaze killed two people and charred more than 440 square miles (1,140 square kilometers), according to the investigation headed by the Ventura County Fire Department.
+The blaze killed two people and charred more than 440 square miles (1,140 square kilometers).

-So far no such reports for the current fires have been posted to the CPUC website that tracks such filings.
+On Friday, Southern California Edison filed a report with the CPUC related to the Eaton Fire in the hills near Pasadena, an area the utility serves.

+Edison said it has not received any suggestions that its equipment was involved in the ignition of that fire, but that it filed the report with state utilities regulators out of “an abundance of caution” after receiving evidence preservation notices from insurance company lawyers.

 While lightning, arson and utility lines are the most common causes, debris burning and fireworks are also common causes.